QBI-Software/NEURON-tutorial/lessons/network.md

 Many user defined mechanisms can be simultaneously inserted into sections in NEURON.
 NEURON will keep track of the total current for each ionic species used and the effect of that current on the membrane potential.

-For example, suppose a calcium pump, sodium-calcium exchanger, calcium channel, radial calcium diffusion, and calcium activated potassium mechanisms are inserted into a cable section.
+For example, a section with the following membrane mechanisms inserted:
++ calcium pump
++ sodium-calcium exchanger
++ calcium channel
++ radial calcium diffusion
++ calcium activated potassium
 Then the total calcium current is calculated as the sum of the individual currents from the calcium pump, exchanger, and channel.
 The internal calcium concentration just under the membrane is calculated from the total calcium current and diffusion away from the surface.
 The potassium current through the `cagk` channel is calculated from the internal calcium concentration next to the membrane and the membrane potential.
-And the membrane potential is calculated from the total current.
-(The above is only a partial list of the interactions among these channels.
-The point is that the ionic current, membrane voltage, and concentration computations are consistent regardless of the channels inserted into the cable section.)
+The membrane potential is calculated from the total current.

 Mechanisms are normally local.
 That is they do not depend on what is happening at other places on the neuron.
 However, a method exists for writing mechanisms that depend on variables of mechanisms at other locations.
 For example the calcium concentration at a presynaptic mechanism can be used to calculate the conductance change at a postsynaptic mechanism.